zhangq327/U-MAE/README.md

-# U-MAE
+# U-MAE (Uniformity-enhanced Masked Autoencoder)

-This repository includes the code for the Uniformity-enhanced Masked Autoencoder (**U-MAE**) proposed in the NeurIPS 2022 paper [How Mask Matters: Towards Theoretical Understandings of Masked Autoencoders](https://openreview.net/pdf?id=WOppMAJtvhv).
+This repository includes a PyTorch implementation of the NeurIPS 2022 paper [How Mask Matters: Towards Theoretical Understandings of Masked Autoencoders](https://openreview.net/pdf?id=WOppMAJtvhv).

 U-MAE is an extension of [MAE (He et al., 2022)](https://arxiv.org/pdf/2111.06377.pdf) by further encouraging the feature uniformity of MAE.
 As shown below, U-MAE successfully addresses the dimensional collapse issue of MAE.